softvis-research/Getaviz/README.md

 ## How do I get set up? ###

-Clone this repository and follow the instructions under [Installation & Setup](../../wiki/Installation-&-Setup).
+Clone this repository and follow the instructions under [Installation](../../wiki/Installation).
 Each subdirectory of this repository represents a standalone component of Getaviz.
 It contains a separate README.md with further instructions and documentation.

 Please have a look at our Wiki which contains many additional information.
 However, documentation is still incomplete.
 Feel free to open an issue if you have any question!